Grant’s Birth Story

 During my pregnancy I loved listening to and reading as many birth stories as I could.
 Some of them were profoundly beautiful; others were terrifying and ended in the worst way I could have imagined.
 For my birth plan, my goal was to have it be as natural as possible.
 I preferred to have it without any medications or interventions, and I wanted to be able to feel my body push him out and experience that raw rush of emotions as they placed him on my chest for the first time.

 At the same time I was aware that there was so much that was out of my control.
 When it comes to child birth, you just never know what hand of cards you’re going to get dealt.
-But I thought if I took good care of myself and chose a provider that I was confident in then everything would work out the way I wanted it to.
+Because of that I tried to keep an open mind.
+I thought if I took good care of myself and chose a provider that I was confident in then everything would probably work out the way I wanted it to.
 I ate as healthy as possible, walked 3 miles a day, did prenatal yoga, and religiously sat on my exercise ball.
 I was fortunate to have a healthy pregnancy with a little bit of heartburn, occasional aches and pains, and that was about it.

 GOING PAST MY DUE DATE